-Emily is pleased to work with students of all artistic backgrounds to assure them that their time at the Academy is both gratifying and fulfilling.
+Emily is pleased to work with students of all artistic backgrounds to assure that their time at the Academy is gratifying and fulfilling.
 She is looking forward to incorporating neuroaesthetics and color psychology into the curriculum here at the Bend Academy of Art.

 Emily Rose - Assistant Director and Head of Student Services

 The Bend Academy of Art admits students of any race, color, national or ethnic origin, gender, gender expression, age, disability, marital status, sexual orientation, or military status to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of any of the above in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.